emberjs/website/source/blog/2018-04-27-the-emberjs-times-issue-44.md

 This week, contributors to Ember CLI worked on improving the test suite by [extending the list of Node versions](https://github.com/ember-cli/ember-cli/pull/7791) tested against.
-This means that you will be able to use your favorite command line tool on the the latest version smoothly and without any worries.
+This means that you will be able to use your favorite command line tool on the latest version smoothly and without any worries.

 Lots of efforts are underway to bring **Treeshaking capabilities** to your Ember app very soon.
 Treeshaking is the removal of unused code in order